What is the link between smoking and asthma?

 Why is tobacco smoke so harmful?

-Tobacco smoke also contains many cancer-causing substances ("carcinogens," such as tar).
+- Tobacco smoke contains many cancer-causing substances ("carcinogens," such as tar).
 These substances deposit in the lungs and can cause lung diseases such as lung cancer and emphysema.

 What is second-hand smoke and is it harmful?